lowlight-ua/dos-pesos/docs/implementation.md

 The configuration specified on a development machine must be respected in a variety of different contexts and inside different tools.
 For example, when running Terraform on the development machine, or when installing Greengrass core on a completely different machine (the edge device).

 To solve this, *DosPesos* uses code generation from jinja2 templates.
 The template expansion is parametrized by the values specified in the configuration files.
-Facts gathered during the preceding automation steps are also used as template parameters.
-After the files (such as Terraform variables or installation scripts) are expanded, they can be used directly.
+(Facts gathered during the preceding automation steps are also used as template parameters.)
+After the files – such as Terraform variables or installation scripts – are expanded, they can be used directly.
+The process of generating configuration-dependent files is called "setting up the working copy of the project".

 # Execution contexts